ojooubeh/WaterWall-Run/README_en.md

 - Server management (DNS, BBR, optimization)
 - Automatic download retry using WARP if initial download fails

-## Installation

-To install the script and its prerequisites, please refer to the [installation guide](INSTALL_en.md).

 ### Method 1: Download and Run with curl